QubesOS/qubes-doc/introduction/faq.md

        $ sudo apt install vlc

-3. Use VLC to play your video files
+3. Use VLC to play your video files.

 For Fedora:

 1. (Recommended) Clone an existing Fedora TemplateVM
-2. [Enable the appropriate RPMFusion repos in the desired Fedora TemplateVM.][Enable RPMFusion].
+2. [Enable the appropriate RPMFusion repos in the desired Fedora TemplateVM][Enable RPMFusion].
 3. Install VLC in that TemplateVM:

        $ sudo dnf install vlc